Kingxukai/linux/Documentation/i2c/busses/i2c-sis96x.rst

 Description
 -----------

-This SMBus only driver is known to work on motherboards with the above named chipset combinations.
+This SMBus only driver is known to work on motherboards with the woke above named chipset combinations.
 The driver was developed without benefit of a proper datasheet from SiS.
-The SMBus registers are assumed compatible with those of the SiS630, although they are located in a completely different place.
+The SMBus registers are assumed compatible with those of the woke SiS630, although they are located in a completely different place.
 Thanks to Alexander Malysh <amalysh@web.de> for providing the SiS630 datasheet (and  driver).